numpy/numpy/doc/source/reference/routines.linalg.rst

 .. _OpenBLAS: https://www.openblas.net/
 .. _threadpoolctl: https://github.com/joblib/threadpoolctl

-Frequently asked question about `numpy.linalg` include "Why do both NumPy and SciPy have `linalg` submodules, with duplicated functions?" and "Which should I use?"
-The following is from the SciPy FAQ:

-* `scipy.linalg` is a more complete wrapping of Fortran LAPACK using f2py.
-* One of the design goals of NumPy was to make it buildable without a Fortran compiler, and if you don’t have LAPACK available, NumPy will use its own implementation.
-SciPy requires a Fortran compiler to be built, and heavily depends on wrapped Fortran code.
-* The ``linalg`` modules in NumPy and SciPy have some common functions but with different docstrings, and `scipy.linalg` contains functions not found in `numpy.linalg`, such as functions related to LU decomposition and the Schur decomposition, multiple ways of calculating the pseudoinverse, and matrix transcendentals, like the matrix logarithm.
-Some functions that exist in both have augmented functionality in `scipy.linalg`; for example, `scipy.linalg.eig` can take a second matrix argument for solving generalized eigenvalue problems.
+The SciPy library also contains a ``linalg`` submodule, and there is overlap in the functionality provided by the SciPy and NumPy submodules.
+SciPy contains functions not found in `numpy.linalg`, such as functions related to LU decomposition and the Schur decomposition, multiple ways of calculating the pseudoinverse, and matrix transcendentals such as the matrix logarithm.
+Some functions that exist in both have augmented functionality in `scipy.linalg`.
+For example, `scipy.linalg.eig` can take a second matrix argument for solving generalized eigenvalue problems.
+Some functions in NumPy, however, have more flexible broadcasting options.
+For example, `numpy.linalg.solve` can handle "stacked" arrays, while `scipy.linalg.solve` accepts only a single square array as its first argument.

 .. currentmodule:: numpy